Lev-Stambler/personal-site/static/typst/ramsey-theory-is-fun/main.typ

 So what does this mean for us?
 I am not entirely sure, but I think it is a good reminder that even the most simple functions can have some very interesting properties!

+#LLMExplains(name: "Anthropic's Claude", title: "why this is cool")[
+Let me break down why this result is surprisingly powerful and counterintuitive:

+Imagine you have a function that takes two inputs and gives one output, like multiplication or addition.
+You'd expect that if you look at enough input pairs, you'd eventually see all possible outputs, right?
+This lemma says something shocking - no matter how clever your function is, if you have enough inputs (exponentially many), you can always find a large set of numbers where some output value *never appears* when you pair them up!

+Think about multiplication mod 3: even with just the numbers 1-10, it seems like you get all possible remainders (0,1,2) when multiplying different pairs.
+The lemma says that with a big enough set of numbers, you can find a subset where one remainder *never shows up* when you multiply any two numbers from that subset.

+This is especially surprising for cryptographic functions, which are designed to have outputs that look random and unpredictable.
+The lemma says that even these "random-looking" functions must have large structured subsets where some output value never appears.

+What makes this even more mind-bending is that it works for *any* symmetric function - you don't need to know anything about how the function works internally.
+Just the fact that it's symmetric (f(x,y) = f(y,x)) and has a large enough input set is enough to guarantee this property exists!

+]

 = Some Maybe Interesting Questions
 + If $f$ is some polynomial time computable function, can we find a set $S$ with $|S| >= k$ such that $f(a, b) != y$ for all $a, b in S$?
 How much time would it take to find such a set?
 Can we do better than exponential time?